ushnisha/tranquility-reader-chrome/README.md

 Tranquility Reader only if some of the features available only in Tranquility Reader are critical for you.

-## To use Tranquilityi Reader, you can:
+## To use Tranquility Reader, you can:

 * Click on the navigation-bar icon to transform the page